-Searching for a summer job can be a challenge; you're studying, perhaps looking in a different geographic location than where you live, and timing can be critical.
+Searching for a summer job can be a challenge while you're studying.
+Sometimes, you can be looking in a different geographic location than where you live, and you may need specific strategies for job search.
+The timing of your job search is critical.
 To make this process easier, follow these steps to plan and execute your summer job search.

 1. Define Your Goals